run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 Use the `--set` syntax in the helm command above.

 #### Custom docker registry credentials
-To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)
+To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret).

 Create the secret named `runai-reg-creds` based on your existing credentials.
 For more information, see [Create a Secret based on existing credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials){target=_blank}.